Current MSN-FNP Student

 There's so many parts that I love about being a nurse, but it's generally the relationship that we gather with patients.
-You get to be there at special parts of their life, whether they're sick, whether they're happy and just kind of you know be able to be that person for them to gain relationships and then to be able to help them in many ways, whether it is like again with the birth of the child, with nurses who work labor and delivery or...
-I'm an emergency room nurse, and so it's just being there when when patients are sick and you can comfort family members, you can comfort the patients and just taking care of them.
+You get to be there at special parts of their life, whether they're sick, whether they're happy and just kind of, you know, be able to be that person for them to gain relationships and then to be able to help them in many ways, whether it is like, again, with the birth of the child, with nurses who work labor and delivery or ...
+I'm an emergency room nurse, and so it's just being there when patients are sick and you can comfort family members, you can comfort the patients, and just taking care of them.

 What made you decide to wanna be a nurse practitioner?

-I wanted to a nurse practitioner since I started nursing.
+I wanted to be a nurse practitioner since I started nursing.
 Very early on I knew I'd love to teach, I loved to educate and I loved to educate patients.
-In our field I feel like education kind of lacks especially with healthcare with patients, they're not given the education that they need, they're not given the education on medicines that they need or just why they have disease processes, what they are.
+In our field, I feel like education kind of lacks, especially with health care with patients, they're not given the education that they need, they're not given the education on medicines that they need or just why they have disease processes, what they are.
 So I would love to be able to be that person, especially as a nurse practitioner, to be able to not only provide the care and manage that care for them but be able to educate and tell them, you know, why.
-What is this disease process, what medicine are you on and why are you taking it and just provide education all around.
+What is this disease process, what medicine are you on, and why are you taking it, and just provide education all around.

 Tell us about your educational background.

-Well, I knew very early on, again that I wanted to be a nurse.
-I graduated in high school in 2004.
+Well, I knew very early on, again, that I wanted to be a nurse.
+I graduated high school in 2004.
 I went straight into the nursing program.
-I graduated from Cumberland University in Lebanon, Tennessee in 2009 and I've been working as emergency room since or emergency room nurse since.
+I graduated from Cumberland University in Lebanon, Tennessee in 2009 and I've been working as emergency room since, or emergency room nurse since.
 And then now, I started with this program.

 What are your future plans and how do you plan to achieve them?

-My future plans are first to graduate in 2021, and then I want to work as a nurse practitioner...
-Honestly, I'm not sure the field I wanna go in, I have only done acute care, I've only done emergency medicine, so I'm very excited to actually branch out and do another field such as Primary Care or working you know I guess specialized clinics such as neurology or cardiology and do that.
-I'm just not sure exactly at this moment what I want to do, so hopefully in the next few months or kind of just going through clinicals, I'll be able to kind of hone down on that and figure out what area and what branch of of Nursing, and then, that I wanna do.
+My future plans are first to graduate in 2021, and then I want to work as a nurse practitioner ...
+Honestly, I'm not sure the field I wanna go in, I have only done acute care, I've only done emergency medicine, so I'm very excited to actually branch out and do another field such as Primary Care or working, you know, I guess in specialized clinics such as neurology or cardiology, and do that.
+I'm just not sure exactly at this moment what I want to do, so hopefully in the next few months or kind of just going through clinicals, I'll be able to kind of hone down on that and figure out what area and what branch of nursing that I wanna do.